272 Pearl St. NW

 Learners at the Middle School have the unique opportunity to access the programs and exhibits within the Museum.
-This allows students to have a close up view of the history or science that they are learning in a hands on way.
+This allows students to have a close-up view of the history or science that they are learning in a hands-on way.
 When our students are learning about geography they are able to see items from the various places they are studying not just see the name on a map.
 When students are researching innovation, they are able to access artifacts from the archive that give them a full view of how an item evolved into what they know today.
-When they are exploring photosythesis they are working with thought leaders in the community to design systems to grow plants in urban environments, in space or without traditional methods.
+When they are exploring photosynthesis they are working with thought leaders in the community to design systems to grow plants in urban environments, in space or without traditional methods.